erselmetz/php-framework/README.md

 3. The first parameter of the url will going to find if it's exist in the controller folder.

-4. The name of the url should be the same to the file and the class name as well.
+4. The name of the url should be the same to the file and the class name as well but filename should be lowercase only.

 5. If the first parameter did not exists on the controllers or class then it will automatically open the home as the default class and the first parameter will be set as a method.